awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 #### To deploy the AWS Tracker application to Elastic Beanstalk

 1. Open the Elastic Beanstalk console at https://console.aws.amazon.com/elasticbeanstalk/home.
-2. Click **Applications** in left menu, then click the **Create a new application** button.
+2. In the navigation pane, choose  **Applications**, and then choose **Create a new application**.
 This opens a wizard that creates your application and launches an appropriate environment.
-3. In the **Create New Application** section, enter the following values.
+3. On the **Create New Application** page, enter the following values:
    + **Application Name** - AWS Tracker
    + **Description** - A description for the application